joshua-cooper/dotfiles/README.md

 That being said, here's a list of everything needed to get full functionality.

-Terminal:

-- git
-- tmux
-- neovim
-- bat
-- exa
-- fd
-- fzf
-- pass
-- sudo
-- mpd
-- pulseaudio
-- ssh-agent

-GUI:

-- sway
-- swaylock
-- swayidle
-- i3status
-- termite
-- mako
-- bemenu
-- firefox

-Fonts:

-- cascadia code

-The configuration for GUI software can be safely ignored on systems where it won't or can't be used, e.g. MacOS and headless servers.
+(The configuration for GUI software can be safely ignored on systems where it won't or can't be used, e.g. MacOS and headless servers.)

 ### Shell - Fish